History of Monaco: Dark ages to the Genoese

-Rise of the Grimaldis
+Middle Ages: Rise of the Grimaldis

 The Grimaldis, descended from Otto Canella and taking their name from his son Grimaldo, were an ancient and prominent Guelphic Genoese family.

 Members of this family, in the course of the civil strife in Genoa between the Guelphs and Ghibellines, took refuge in Monaco, accompanied by various other Guelphic families, most notably the Fieschis.

 Francesco Grimaldi seized the Rock of Monaco in 1297, starting the Grimaldi dynasty, under the sovereignty of the Republic of Genoa.
 The Grimaldis acquired Menton in 1346 and Roquebrune in 1355, enlarging their possessions.
 In 1338 Monegasque ships under the command of Carlo Grimaldi participated, along with those of France and Genoa, in the English Channel naval campaign.
 Plunder from the sack of Southampton was brought back to Monaco, contributing to the principality's prosperity.

+The Treaty of Burgos in 1524 (or the treaty of Tordesilla of 1524), saw Monaco under the authority of Spain as an autonomous state for about a century, and there was a Spanish garrison at the fortress.

 Honoré II, Prince of Monaco secured recognition of his independent sovereignty from Spain in 1633, and then from Louis XIII of France by the Treaty of Péronne (1641).
-Since then the area has remained under the control of the Grimaldi family to the present day, except when under French control during the French revolution from 1793 to May 17, 1814, as part of the département of Alpes-Maritimes.
+Since then the area has remained under the control of the Grimaldi family to the present day, except when under French control during the French Revolution from 1793 to May 17, 1814, as part of the département of Alpes-Maritimes.

+It was a protectorate of the Kingdom of Sardinia from 1815 to 1860.
+However, the towns of Mentone and Roccabruna ceded in 1848, and these were annexed by France in 1861.
+Monaco managed to avoid incorporation into France or Italy, but at the cost of most its territory at that time.

+Fall and rise, 1789–1815

+From 1793 to 1814 Monaco was taken over by France.

+In 1789, the French seized all the Princely financial assets.
+The French Revolution progressed, and in 1793 Monaco was seized by the French.
+The Princely family was put in prison (later freed), the art collections and assets were seized and sold off, and the palace was used as hospital and poor house.
+In 1814 Napoleon abdicated, and Honore IV was restored to power.
+However in the Final Act of the Congress of Vienna in 1815, Monaco was made a protectorate of the Kingdom of Sardinia.